 Bristol is the second largest city in the south of England after London and has a population of nearly half a million people.
 It’s an interesting and exciting city which combines a fascinating history with a modern trendy feel.
-Bristol is made up of many different districts including the very attractive residential area of Clifton which is only a 20-minute walk from the city-centre.
-The College is just a short walk from Clifton Village with its shops, cafés and local amenities…not to mention the famous Clifton Suspension Bridge.
+Bristol is made up of many different districts including the very attractive area of Clifton which is only a 20-minute walk from the city-centre.
+The College is just a short walk from Clifton Village with its shops, cafés and local amenities…not to mention the famous Clifton Suspension Bridge and Bristol Zoo.

 Bristol International Airport (BRS) is 15 km away and London Heathrow (LHR) is 175 km.

 The College is set in extensive, safe, attractive grounds with excellent residential, educational and sporting facilities.
 On campus there are large spacious playing fields, tennis courts, a sports hall and a 25m indoor heated swimming pool.